Manuel123cool/tutorials/SwiftUI/main.md

 #### HStack
 Arranges the elements horizontal.

+#### ZStack
+Arranges elements on top of each other.
+Has more elignment possibilities.
+Like topTriailing (top left).
 ### UI elements
 UI elements are views.
 There have modifier.
 Here I will list them